 At UM-Dearborn, the Victors for Michigan campaign raised $47.3 million and more than doubled the university’s endowment.

 The UM-Dearborn campaign raised $25.6 million for student support.
 One of the single-largest student support gifts in the entire three-campus campaign was $12.5 million to the Kochoff Scholarship Fund earmarked for UM-Dearborn students.
-And this year, the Flint Promise full-tuition scholarship will be available to eligible high school students who are accepted at UM-Flint.
+And since 2019, the Flint Promise full-tuition scholarship has been available to eligible high school students who are accepted at UM-Flint.